 “Good Friday” features both deep and complex philosophical lyrics and an incredibly rich musical arrangement.
-This song also holds the distinction as being the longest track on The Journey as well as the oldest composition for either the Sinclair Soul or previous Imaginary Lines project.
+This song also holds the distinction as being the longest track on The Journey as well as the oldest Ric Albano composition for either the Sinclair Soul or the previous Imaginary Lines projects.

 An excruciating dose of harsh reality

 A respectable chunk of my personality

 I summon the ghost of the ancient one

 Her name is on the tip of my tongue

 And brace for a sharp ratiocination